 Jill Totenberg, President

-Jill Totenberg, a widely respected marketing and communications professional, delivers results.
-Clients appreciate her ability to understand and provide candid, forthright counsel and advantageously position their businesses through messages that resonate with prospects, clients, journalists, the Street, and employees.
-Creating and implementing communications programs designed to comprehensively and cost-effectively achieve the client’s desired business outcomes, she provides services that consistently deliver superior return on investment.
+Jill Totenberg, a widely respected marketing and communications professional known for her ability to deliver results, specializes in high-impact media for professional service firms, Fortune 500 companies, academic institutions, and academics.
+Clients appreciate her ability to provide candid, forthright counsel to assure that they communicate insightful messages that resonate with prospects, clients, journalists, the Street, and employees.
+She creates and implements communications programs designed to comprehensively and cost-effectively achieve the client’s desired business outcomes, providing services that consistently deliver superior return on investment.

-Prior to creating The Totenberg Group, Ms. Totenberg held a number of leadership positions, including Senior Vice president, Public Affairs, TD Waterhouse; Vice President Marketing & Communications, CSC Index; Global Vice President Communications, Gemini Consulting, and Senior Vice President, Ruder Finn.
-In those roles, she developed innovative communications and public relations programs that set the standard for marketing the professional services firm, as she continues to do today for her professional services clients.
-Her clients also benefit from the extensive contacts she developed and which she continues to enjoy with editors and reporters in the commercial media and with the most influential trade publications across major industries.
+Prior to creating The Totenberg Group, Jill held a number of leadership positions, including Senior Vice president, Public Affairs, TD Waterhouse; Vice President Marketing & Communications, CSC Index; Global Vice President Communications, Gemini Consulting; and Senior Vice President, Ruder Finn.
+In those roles she developed innovative communications and public relations programs that set the standard for marketing the professional services firm, as she continues to do today for her professional services clients.
+Her clients also benefit from the extensive contacts she has developed and which she continues to enjoy with editors and reporters in the commercial media and with the most influential trade publications across major industries.

 The Totenberg Group maintains a network of associates who provide specialized services.
 Whatever the objective, we bring to bear the right mix of experienced resources.
 Among our prominent affiliates are: